codesport/blockchain-basics/README.md

     * **Create a modifier voteEnded that will check if the voting period is over.**
     * **Use that modifier in the vote function to forbid voting and revert the transaction after the deadline**

-**Solution to Question 2:**
+**Solution to Questions 2 - 4:**

 * As with the above `Number.sol` example, `BallotExam.sol` was thoroughly [tested](https://github.com/codesport/blockchain-basics/blob/master/test/test-ballotExam.js) and then deployed using my hardhat development workflow.

 * To comply with the Remix screenshot requirements, the contract was then pasted and compiled within Remix.
 Afterwards, I attached to the already deployed contract by entering its address in Remix.
-Finally, I accessed contract's `giveRightToVote` and `vote` functions via the Remix UI and took the screen captures shown in [Figure 2](https://github.com/codesport/blockchain-basics#figure-2-timestamped-screenshots-for--contract-deployment-giverighttovote-assignment-and-reverted-voting-with-ballotexamsol) below.
+Finally, I accessed contract's `giveRightToVote` and `vote` functions via the Remix UI and took the screen captures shown in [Figure 2](https://github.com/codesport/blockchain-basics#figure-2-timestamped-screenshots-for-contract-deployment-giverighttovote-assignment-and-reverted-voting-with-ballotexamsol) below.

     * `startTime` is initialized in [line 135](https://github.com/codesport/blockchain-basics/blob/master/contracts/BallotExam.sol#L135) of `BallotExam.sol` when the chairperson executes the `giveRightToVote` function.
 Line 135 is:  `startTime = block.timestamp;`

-    * `giveRightToVote` was called at 9:42 AM.
-This auto-initialized the `startTime` global.
-The 9:42 AM timestamp shown in the screen capture of the Harmony Explorer in [Figure 2](https://github.com/codesport/blockchain-basics#figure-2-timestamped-screenshots-for--contract-deployment-giverighttovote-assignment-and-reverted-voting-with-ballotexamsol)
+    * `giveRightToVote` was called at 9:42 AM, thus auto-initializing the `startTime` global.
+The 9:42 AM timestamp shown in the screen capture of the Harmony Explorer in [Figure 2](https://github.com/codesport/blockchain-basics#figure-2-timestamped-screenshots-for-contract-deployment-giverighttovote-assignment-and-reverted-voting-with-ballotexamsol)

     * A vote was attempted 15 minutes later at 9:57 AM.
-The reverted message is also shown in [Figure 2](https://github.com/codesport/blockchain-basics#figure-2-timestamped-screenshots-for--contract-deployment-giverighttovote-assignment-and-reverted-voting-with-ballotexamsol) along with the timestamp.
+The reverted message is also shown in [Figure 2](https://github.com/codesport/blockchain-basics#figure-2-timestamped-screenshots-for-contract-deployment-giverighttovote-assignment-and-reverted-voting-with-ballotexamsol) along with the timestamp.

+        * Reversion is enforced by [line 187](https://github.com/codesport/blockchain-basics/blob/master/contracts/BallotExam.sol#L187),  `function vote(uint proposal) external voteEnded(block.timestamp){` which feeds the current `block.timestamp` to the ["dynamic" function modifier on lines 65 - 83](https://github.com/codesport/blockchain-basics/blob/master/contracts/BallotExam.sol#L65-L83) .

     * `BallotExam.sol`: https://github.com/codesport/blockchain-basics/blob/master/contracts/BallotExam.sol